 Agreed, the text should be updated as stated to read as below:

 For a group addressed MPDU or an A-MPDU containing only group addressed MPDUs, the number of repetitions of the NON_NGV_10 PPDU is decided by the upper layer and indicated by the number of repetitions element of the radio environment request vector (5.2.3 (MA-UNITDATA.request)) in the MAC SAP.
 Otherwise, the number of repetitions of NON_NGV_10 PPDU is fixed to 0 by the MAC.
-The MAC sets the number of repetitions, N_REP, via the PHY service interface using the PHY-TXSTART.request (TXVECTOR) primitive, as described in Table 32-1 (TXVECTOR and RXVECTOR parameters).
+The MAC sets the number of repetitions, N _PPDU_REP (2164), via the PHY service interface using the PHY-TXSTART.request (TXVECTOR) primitive, as described in Table 32-1 (TXVECTOR and RXVECTOR parameters).

 References: